cameronmaske/cameronmaske.com/pages/comparing-3-continous-intergration-services-for-docker-compose.md

 For our project, this is fairly simple.
 However, more advanced usages allow you too:

-* [Paralleize steps](https://documentation.codeship.com/pro/builds-and-configuration/steps/#parallelizing-steps-and-tests).
-Which spin up separate containers to run simultaneously, if setup correctly make better use of the host machines resources to run test faster.
+* [Parallelize steps](https://documentation.codeship.com/pro/builds-and-configuration/steps/#parallelizing-steps-and-tests).
+This spins up separate containers to run simultaneously.
+If setup correctly this can make better use of the host machine's resources to run tests faster.
 * [Limit specific commands to specific branches.](https://documentation.codeship.com/pro/builds-and-configuration/steps/#limiting-steps-to-specific-branches-or-tags)

 ## Pricing

 Open source projects on Codeship are free.

-They have a free tier plan, that includes:
+They have a free plan, that includes:

 * 100 builds a month
 * 1 concurrent build
 * 1 parallel test pipeline
 * Unlimited projects/users/teams

 Their pricing starts at $75/month.
 This gives you 1 concurrent build on 1 small instance (2 VCPU, 3.75 GB Memory).
-Pricing scales linearly by how many concurrent builds on what size instances.
+Pricing scales linearly by the number of instances and their size.

-Codeship Pro builds run on individual [EC2 instances running in the `us-east-1` region](https://documentation.codeship.com/general/about/vm-and-infrastructure/).
+Codeship Pro builds run on individual [EC2 instances](https://documentation.codeship.com/general/about/vm-and-infrastructure/) running in the `us-east-1` region.
-They all use a fixed version of Docker (18.03, the latest stable release at the time of writing)
+They all use a fixed version of Docker (18.03, the latest stable release when this was written).

 # [CircleCI 2.0](https://circleci.com/)

-For Docker-based projects, CircleCI enables you to run jobs in one of two virtual environments:
+For Docker-based projects, CircleCI enables you to run jobs in one of [two virtual environments](https://circleci.com/docs/2.0/executor-types/):

-* Using Docker images (`executor_type=docker`).
+* In Docker images (`executor_type=docker`).
-* Or in dedicated Linux VM image (`executor_type=machine`).
+* In a dedicated Linux VM (`executor_type=machine`).

 I prefer using the `machine` executor, as the configuration is simpler and seems easier to integrate with a [Docker Compose project](https://circleci.com/docs/2.0/docker-compose/).
-However, [CircleCI documentation's notes](https://circleci.com/docs/2.0/docker-compose/#using-docker-compose-with-machine-executor) that use of `machine` may require additional fees in a future pricing update.
+However, [CircleCI documentation's notes](https://circleci.com/docs/2.0/docker-compose/#using-docker-compose-with-machine-executor) that the use of the `machine` executor may require an additional fee in a future pricing update.

 *I've reached out to CircleCI's support to clarify what that may mean, and will update this post with that information if they reply.*